What are the expectations for American Air Lines?

 Going forward, here are some of the key expectations for American Airlines:

-Customer Experience Improvements American’s most important strategic direction is centered on enhancing the flying experience for passengers, particularly those in the business and first-class categories.
+Customer Experience Improvements America’s most important strategic direction is centered on enhancing the flying experience for passengers, particularly those in the business and first-class categories.
 The seats in business class will also be lie-flat, with better privacy on international and transcontinental flights.
 It also intends to launch a new premium economy product on its international services as it seeks to challenge Delta and United.
-American is also modernizing airport lounges, incorporating the choice seating, offering free entertainment on a flight, developing Wi-Fi access, and optimizing baggage solutions.
-This is the reason to intend to increase American Airlines competitiveness for high-value, multiple-time-a-week traveling clients.
+American is also modernizing airport lounges, incorporating choice seating, offering free entertainment on a flight, developing Wi-Fi access, and optimizing baggage solutions.
+This is the reason to intend to increase American Airlines' competitiveness for high-value, multiple-time-a-week traveling clients.

 New Routes and Growth Since problems related to the merger with US Airways have subsided, American is extending its coverage by adding numerous new destinations, with a particular focus on Asia and Latin America.
 It is worth recalling the fact that in 2018, American Airlines launched a non-stop flight from Los Angeles to Beijing.
 Further ultra-long-haul expansion is anticipated once the company receives Dreamliners and other wide-body planes.
-American is also increasing the coverage of domestic flights in relevant states and is also seeking to reinstate some of the routes that it had earlier axed.
+America is also increasing the coverage of domestic flights in relevant states and is also seeking to reinstate some of the routes that it had earlier axed.
 America wants to compete directly with Delta and United in domestic capacity in major markets as well as open new markets.
-This means that American will increase the number of profitable routes, thereby increasing its revenues.
+This means that America will increase the number of profitable routes, thereby increasing its revenues.

 Operational Improvements Thus, the new and primary goal for American Airlines to compete in product and service, not merely on the price factor, is to operate a punctual airline.
-To reduce mechanical delays, American has plans to upgrade older aircrafts and make changes in its schedules to raise the completion factor.
-Baggage operations are also being integrated in order to avoid some of the problems they have had with baggage handling systems that caused bags to miss connections or be placed on incorrect flights.
+To reduce mechanical delays, America has plans to upgrade older aircraft and make changes in its schedules to raise the completion factor.
+Baggage operations are also being integrated to avoid some of the problems they have had with baggage handling systems that caused bags to miss connections or be placed on incorrect flights.
 American understands that if there is anything that can separate customers from the numerous companies in the tourism industry, it is the provision of a perfect travel experience.

 Technology and Innovation Like its counterparts in the industry, American management is keen on improving the overall effectiveness of technology for customers and workers.
-It has enhanced the development of its website and mobile application to help users plan, book and manage their travel.
+It has enhanced the development of its website and mobile application to help users plan, book, and manage their travel.
 American is incorporating more self-service options in kiosks at airports and via mobile to enhance the check-in process and for re-accommodation during events such as weather-related disruptions.
-American is also embracing innovative solutions such as data analytics and machine learning that can help it improve efficiency.
+America is also embracing innovative solutions such as data analytics and machine learning that can help it improve efficiency.
 Efficient and non-problematic management of potential problems by employees utilizing technology contributes to enhanced customer service for travelers.

-Labor Relations America has large number of union labour contracts to be renewed in the coming years with employees like pilots, flight attendants, mechanics, and many more.
+Labor Relations America has a large number of union labor contracts to be renewed in the coming years with employees like pilots, flight attendants, mechanics, and many more.
 Since the airline is financially stable, the labor unions are going to demand massive pay raises and improvements to benefits after having let employees accept cuts for several years.
 Management desires to arrive at fair remunerations that remunerate employees and continue to make America competitive in terms of costs.
-If the process of negotiation is done in good faith, the subsequent rounds of contract can actually enhance the labor-management relationship after years of strike and demonization.
+If the process of negotiation is done in good faith, the subsequent rounds of contract can enhance the labor-management relationship after years of strikes and demonization.

 Leadership Changes Doug Parker has been named as the chief executive of American Airlines and he is expected to retire in 2023 after the company merges with US Airways and after it has completed its post-bankruptcy remaking process.
 Currently, the American President of FedEx, Robert Isom, is expected to join FedEx as the new CEO.
-By the time Isom was fired, he was in charge of operation, planning, marketing, and pricing. leadership handover will not bring a radical change in strategy, as is commonly assumed.
+By the time Isom was fired, he was in charge of operation, planning, marketing, and pricing.
+Leadership handover will not bring a radical change in strategy, as is commonly assumed.
 Still, some shifts might occur in the future because times have changed across the executive team.
-Most notably, American was displaying its first ever CEO change since the merger of 2013 and this perhaps means fresh blood.
+Most notably, America was displaying its first-ever CEO change since the merger of 2013 and this perhaps means fresh blood.

 Financial Performance While American is in the process of expanding the size of its network and enhancing services,